HELLOWEEN / Keeper of the Seven Keys Part I (1987)

-Helloween invented power metal with this album and its sequel but I can forgive them because they did it properly.
-That much maligned bollocks revival that happened a few years back isn't worthy to wipe Helloween's ass.
-The music is frantic and melodic, with choruses that you can't help but enjoy.
-It's full of varied twists and turns which leave little room to get bored.
-It's peppered with widdly solos that work, a rare thing in my book.
-Vocalist Michael Kiske has a unique voice that is part operatic and part Bruce Dickinson.
-It’s just 35 minutes long but it has a vitality that means it lingers in the mind for much longer.
+Helloween basically invented European Power Metal on Keeper and its sequel, but I can forgive them because they did it properly.
+The much-maligned bollocks revival that happened a few years back isn't worthy to wipe Helloween's collective asses.
+Their music is frantic and melodic, with choruses that you can't help but enjoy.
+It's packed with varied twists and turns, which leave little room to get bored.
+It's peppered with widdly solos that work - a rare thing, in my book.
+Vocalist Michael Kiske has a unique voice that's part operatic and part Bruce Dickinson.
+The album is just under thirty-seven minutes long, but it has a vitality that means it lingers in the mind for much longer.